 Rim of the plate, nose or the frog in the well

-On a bike tour through the Charente, we discover the perfect photo motif – perfect for our Tellerrandstories magazine.
+On a bike tour through the Charente, we discover the perfect photo motif – just made for our Magazine Tellerrandstories.
 In a front garden, porcelain plates on poles rise up as far as the eye can see.
-Whether they serve as scarecrows or are simply there for decoration, we couldn’t find out, but the picture is a wonderful opportunity to take a closer look at the phrase “über den Tellerrand blicken” (translates to: looking over the rim of the plate).
+Whether they serve as scarecrows or are simply there for decoration, we were unable to clarify.
+But the picture is a wonderful opportunity to take a closer look at the phrase “thinking outside the box”.
 Where does it come from?
 What does it mean?
 And are there similar expressions in other languages?

 Plate on sticks in a front garden in France, Nouvelle-Aqutaine.
 The motif fits in with the German saying